carlos-um/dna-seq-variant-exploration/README.md

 - Modular and reusable code structure.
 - Console-based menus for interactive exploration.
 - Built-in error handling for missing or inconsistent input data.

+---

+## Author

+**Carlos C. Ureña Mateo**
+MSc Bioinformatics – University of Murcia

+---

+## License

+This repository is provided for academic and research purposes.
+Please cite the original project report if used in your work.